Desires69/code-cake/README.md

 # Full Stack Prep

-Resources and interview questions for full stack software engineers who are looking to master modern web and app development.
+A delicious concoction of resources, tools, and interview questions for full stack software engineers who are looking to master modern web and app development.

 **Note:** While the purpose of this repo is to be a comprehensive list, full stack developers are not expected to be human encyclopedias.
 They are, however,